pplg-smk-metland/metschoo-library/README.md

 # Metschoo Library

+Metschoo Library is now in Alpha!
+Read [ANNOUNCEMENT](ANNOUNCEMENT.md) to learn more

 Source code of Metschoo Library web app, made with Vue 3 and Supabase.
 Please see [DEVELOPMENT.md](DEVELOPMENT.md) before doing anything